terminusdb/terminusdb-docs/API.md

 DELETE http://localhost:6363/api/graph/<organization>/<dbid>/<repo>/branch/<branchid>/<instance|schema|inference>/<graphid>
 ```

-This takes a post parameter:
+This takes the following parameter:

 ```jsx
 {"commit_info" : { "author" : Author, "message" : Message }}
 ```
-This API deletes the graph specified by the absolute graph descriptor in the URI.
+Deletes the graph specified by the absolute graph descriptor in the URI.
 If multiple graphs are created with different commits as above, the graphid needs to be specified.